Combodo/iTop/readme.txt

 #333 Organizations' drop-down list is truncated on IE when the name of an organization is too long.
 #334 Proper handling of the "remove objects" button (was working only for the first linkset in the object).
 #337 email validation.
 Use a simpler regular expression that is much faster to execute.
+#338 Service Element not updated if service is autofilled
 #339 Fixed a typo in German translation thanks to ulmerspatz and Jonathan Lucas
+#345 Impossible to reassign to another workgroup
+#346 CSV Import prompts to enter the mapping when pressing 'Restart'

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)
      -----------------